refinery-platform/refinery-platform/docs/administrator/importing_galaxy_workflows.rst

 Before you can import *Workflows* from a Galaxy installation into Refinery, the following requirements have to be met:

-* you have to add a *Galaxy Instance* for the Galaxy installation in question to Refinery
+* You have to add a *Galaxy Instance* for the Galaxy installation in question to Refinery through the admin UI.
-* you have to create a *Workflow Engine* for this *Galaxy Instance*
+* You have to create a *Workflow Engine* for this *Galaxy Instance* using the ``create_workflowengine`` command, which requires a *Galaxy Instance* id and the name of a group that should own the workflow engine, e.g. "Public".

+  >>> python manage.py create_workflowengine <instance_id> "<group_name>"

-* you have to :ref:`annotate <preparing_galaxy_workflows>` all workflows in the Galaxy installation that you want to import
+* You have to :ref:`annotate <preparing_galaxy_workflows>` all workflows in the Galaxy installation that you want to import.

 Once these requirements have been met, run the ``import_workflows`` command: